College Counseling for Success

 • Clarifying academic direction, interests and priorities

-• Understanding how colleges evaluate applicants through holistic review
+• Understanding holistic admissions review and how colleges evaluate applicants

 • Translating experiences into a coherent, authentic application narrative